 Cons: Has a tendency to write average (Sleep No More/Victory of the Daleks) or good but unremarkable stories (Idiot’s Lantern/Robot of Sherwood).
 Been a bit lacklustre with his past few efforts for Sherlock and Who.
 Too similar to Moffat to appease THAT part of the fanbase that doesn’t like him.

 Pros: Experienced as showrunner for other programmes (Being Human).
 Written for multiple Doctors and companions and Torchwood.
-Highlights include Greeks baring Gifts (Torchwood series 1 highlight) School Reunion (OTT but fun), A Town Called Mercy (strong moral undercurrent) and Under the Lake/Before the Flood.
+Highlights include Greeks baring Gifts (Torchwood series 1 highlight) School Reunion (OTT but fun) and Under the Lake/Before the Flood.
 Clearly a versatile writer.

-Cons: Few average efforts (Vampires of Venice, The God Complex) and tends to write straightforward, uncomplicated stories (which might alienate Moffat’s biggest fans).
+Cons: Few average efforts (Vampires of Venice, A Town Called Mercy, The God Complex) and tends to write straightforward, uncomplicated stories (which might alienate Moffat’s biggest fans).

 Pros: Experienced as showrunner and lead writer for Torchwood and critically acclaimed Broadchurch.
 Closer to Russell T. Davies style for fans who miss that.